 Like all the best night markets in Seoul, Namdaemun Night Market features just about anything you’d ever want from household goods to clothing.
 The real excuse for dropping in at night for most though is a chance to sample the market’s gastronomical goodness.

-While just about every Seoul street food delicacy will be at your fingertips here, Namdaemun Night Market is especially famous for two: galchi jorim (braised hairtail fish) and kalguksu (handcut Korean noodles).
+While just about all the tastiest Seoul street food delicacies will be at your fingertips here, Namdaemun Night Market is especially famous for two: galchi jorim (braised hairtail fish) and kalguksu (handcut Korean noodles).

 Each of these unique Korean dishes has their own alleyway in Namdaemun Market lined with restaurants serving up some of the country’s best samples.
 Galchi Jorim Alley sits in the northern part of the market just southeast Gate 2 (first alleyway south off of Namdaemunsijang-gil) while Kalguksu Alley is accessed north of Gate 6 (first alleyway to the left off of Namdaemungsijang 4-gil).